As death count rises in 2 US shootings, a familiar aftermath

 “People are angry, and they’re upset.
 They should be,” said Jennifer Alfrey, 24, of Middletown, who added that she didn’t agree with interrupting the vigil but understood why so many did.

-In Texas, where 22 were killed, authorities said the accused shooter drove nearly 10 hours from his home in a Dallas suburb.
+In Texas, where 22 were killed, authorities said the accused shooter hailed from a Dallas suburb a 10-hour drive away.
 Authorities seemed to take some solace in knowing the shooter wasn’t one of their own.

 “It’s not what we’re about,” El Paso Mayor Dee Margo said.